Scotch Whisky Action Fund

 new approaches within these themes.

 Applying for support

 Applications for support of new projects can seek an award of up

 to £10,000; existing initiatives, with a proven track record, can

 receive help up to £25,000.

-The fund will open again for applications in January
+The fund is currently open for applications - closing date

 Organisations interested in finding out more or applying for